greg-strom/portfolio/README.md

 Key Features:

-The website contains of four pages:
+The website consists of four pages:

 1. The home page, which provides a brief introduction to my background and my goals as a developer.
 2. The about page, which provides a more detailed description of my background and my development sklils & experience.